 If you’ve ever been frustrated that two websites with identical credentials have to be stored separately in Dashlane, you’ll love this update that went live early this year.

-We call two (or more) sites use the same login, like apple.com and icloud.com, “associated” websites.
+We call two (or more) sites using the same login, like apple.com and icloud.com, “associated” websites.
 Sometimes it’s simple and obvious (like amazon.com and amazon.ca), but consider the whole extended Microsoft family, which uses the same account for everything from Outlook to Skype to Xbox.

 Before, you would have to store all these logins separately.
 Now, you can just store the credential once and it should work across the other associated sites!